zombiestruck/Houdini-Register/README.md

  - upload your register somewhere (apart from the web-server of course!), use `cd` to go to the directory wherever it is placed.
  - Once you are in the directory, you can run `npm install` and it will download all the dependencies you need for this register to work.
  - Now all you have to do is edit Config.js.
- - Run the manager from terminal using the command `node Boot`.
+ - Run the register from terminal using the command `node Boot`.
  - Party.